kbujari/kbujari.github.io/src/pages/about.md

 ## Info

 I'm a Computer Engineering student in Toronto, passionate about electronics and their applications.
-For any communication, use: mail [AT] kleidi [dot] ca
+For any communication, use: mail [AT] kleidi [DOT] ca

 Some of my interests:
 - Rust; compilers in general